 The Protected Goals account can only be opened after you open an online checking account, and it’s where you’ll earn your high APY at Simple Bank.
 The idea behind the Protected Goals account is that you’ll set up a specific savings goal and transfer money from your online checking account for savings towards that goal.

 The Protected Goals account automatically comes with an Emergency Fund and Savings Goal built in, but you can add additional goals.
 The Protected Goals account is similar to the online checking account but is designed for long-term savings goals.
-The account has the same fee structure — $0 fees — as the online checking account and the same APY of 1.75%.
+The account has the same fee structure — $0 fees — as the online checking account but a higher APY of 0.80%.
 It’s worth noting that those rates rival rates offered by the best checking accounts.

 You can establish “round-up” rules as a way of automating your savings with Simple Bank.
 When you opt in, Simple Bank will round up each of your debit card transactions to the nearest dollar.
 Once you have $5 or more in your account, Simple Bank will automatically transfer that balance to your Protected Goals account.